linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 1. One job per EC2 instance - I was disappointed when I found this out, to say the least
 1. Slow scale up - it would take about 5 minutes for a new EC2 instance to bootstrap before it could accept a job
 1. docker+machine weirdness - it would orphan EC2 instances forever, requiring periodic manual cleanup
-1. No shared image cache - job startup time was abysmal due to a combination of insane image sizes and basically no reuse of cached images (due to new EC2 instances for every job)
+1. No shared image cache - job startup time was abysmal due to a combination of insane image sizes and essentially no reuse of cached images (due to new EC2 instances for every job)
 1. Base AMI images needed to be updated manually when the security team asked (bad, we should obviously be automating and doing this proactively, but nobody had time or desire to prioritize this)
 1. docker+machine sometimes got in a weird state where it could not scale up new EC2 instances and instead would get stuck in a retry loop, preventing any new jobs in that queue from running until we resolved it manually
 1. docker+machine has been deprecated for several years - we tried updating to a later version but things broke.
 It wasn't worth the burden of tracking down why, rather than looking for a better path forward.